hdparmar/Tradifusion/README.md

 - [x] [Fine-tune using the Dreambooth approach](https://dreambooth.github.io/)
 - [x] Fine-tune in the traditional manner using NGC Container
 - [x] Study the model from TensorBoard
+- [ ] Use AutoEncoderKL or VQ-VAE-2 instead of Image Encoder in Diffusion Model
 - [ ] Explore tweaking to produce comparable Irish Traditional Tunes
 - [ ] Looping and Interpolation
 - [ ] Possibility to train on 512x512 images with Gradient Accumulation (but will the forward pass fit in memory!??)